Incurso/T-430-TOVH-Project-2/README.md

 4. You will be redirected to a relevant page containing the id's of your selections and information loaded from them.
    1. Select the items you want to add
    2. press save
-5. You will then be redirected back to the new artist or album.
+5. You will then be redirected to the new artist or album.